 Life in spoken word

-“It was very personal,” Jones says.
+“It was very personal,” said Tish.
 “I lived the content of the poem long before it ever hit the page.”

 The gift of time and space

-Jones has since poured her time and effort into developing herself and others in the art of Spoken Word.
+Tish has since poured her time and effort into developing herself and others in the art of spoken word.
 Her passion is to create spaces for others to write, speak and perform, ultimately cultivating a community of artists that develop a deep appreciation for the integrity of this art form.

-As a liberal arts major at MCTC, Jones had the chance to utilize her time spent in class to develop her own creativity.
+As a Liberal Arts major at MCTC, Tish had the chance to utilize her time spent in class to develop her own creativity.

-“Taking MCTC’s Intro to Poetry and Creative Non-Fiction courses have provided me with time and space to write,” Jones says.
-“Spoken Word relies heavily on performance, so I’m grateful for my decision to take the Intro to Acting course as well.
-The skills learned in that class, along with the opportunity to be on stage, will definitely carry over into the world of Spoken Word.”
+“Taking MCTC’s Intro to Poetry and Creative Non-Fiction courses have provided me with time and space to write,” said Tish.
+“Spoken word relies heavily on performance, so I’m grateful for my decision to take the Intro to Acting course as well.
+The skills learned in that class, along with the opportunity to be on stage, will definitely carry over into the world of spoken word.”

-Jones regularly facilitates classes and workshops on performance art and creative writing in Twin Cities area schools, prisons and other facilities with youth programming.
-She is also an active Spoken Word artist, activist, educator and organizer in the Twin Cities and abroad.
+Tish regularly facilitates classes and workshops on performance art and creative writing in Twin Cities area schools, prisons and other facilities with youth programming.
+She is also an active spoken word artist, activist, educator and organizer in the Twin Cities and abroad.

 Passion that spreads

-Don’t Cuff the Mic! is just one way Jones has been able to provide her peers and community with space – space to learn and create out of the overflow of their personal experience.
+Don’t Cuff the Mic! is just one way Tish has been able to provide her peers and community with space—space to learn and create out of the overflow of personal experience.

-“To sharpen your skills as a poet, and to do so using your own life as your inspiration is educational,” Jones says.
+“To sharpen your skills as a poet, and to do so using your own life as your inspiration is educational,” said Tish.
 “The growth happens on an academic, personal and social level.”